- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Finding property in Berlin

 There are a number of different ways to find a property to rent in Berlin.
 Expats who are lucky enough to be relocated to Berlin by a company may find that their employer assists them in securing suitable housing.
-For those without such a luxury, the best place to start the search for a home in Berlin would be online.
+For those without such luxury, the best place to start the search for a home in Berlin would be online.
 While some sites and accommodation portals may provide listings, it is always beneficial to have some knowledge of German terminology.

-However, by far the most efficient and stress-free way of finding accommodation in Berlin is by using the services of an agency.
-Known as Mitwohzentrale or Mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
+But by far the most efficient and stress-free way of finding accommodation in Berlin is by using the services of an agency.
+Known as Mitwohnzentrale or Mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
 It is important to note that estate agents in Berlin do charge a fee for their services.

 Renting accommodation in Berlin

 Those arriving in Germany without a firm job offer need to have a substantial amount saved to cover the cost of accommodation while they look for employment.
-Bear in mind that most landlords can ask for up to three months' rent to cover the security deposit on a place.